lucideus-repo/UnSAFE_Bank/README.md

 1. Clone the repository on your system
 `git clone https://github.com/lucideus-repo/UnSAFE_Bank.git`
 2. Navigate to the UnSAFE-Bank/Backend directory
-`cd UnSAFE-Bank/Backend`
+`cd UnSAFE_Bank/Backend`
 3. Start docker service (if not running)
 `sudo service docker start`
 3. Start the containers
 `docker-compose up -d`

-### Installing and starting up the application
+### Installing iOS Application
+1. Download and install the Cydia Impactor on your system.
+2. Connect your iPhone to the system and open Cydia Impactor.
-1. Download the **UnSAFE iBank.ipa** file from the **USE_THIS** directory.
+3. Drag and drop the **UnSAFE Bank.ipa** file placed in the **iOS Application** directory.
-2. Install the application to your iPhone/iPad using any of the tools- ideviceinstaller, iFunBox, ios-deploy or Cydia Impactor (recommended).
-3. Trust the developer profile (if required).
+4. Trust the developer profile (if required).
-4. Use `SERVER_IP` and get going with the application's functionality.
-**Note**: You can signup as a new user or use any of the accounts provided in the next section.
-Upon a fresh signup, you would be provided with at most two beneficiaries depending upon the number of existing users.

-### Registering as a new user
-For every new user who registers as a new user using the signup functionality, a _loginId_ would be provided to the user.
-Also, the bank account would be created which would give the user an _Account Number_, _Bank Code (IFSC Code)_ and a random _Balance_ in the account that would range from 1 Lakh to 5 Lakh.
+### Test Connectivity Status
+1. Connect your iPhone and System to the same internet connection.
+2. Check you system IP address (ifconfig) and the port on which backend is running (Default port is 80).
+3. Open the iOS Application and provide the connection strings on the top right corner to connect.
+4. You are successfully connected if there is no error message on your iPhone

-### Sample Data
+### Login Credentials
+Customer ID and password is required to login into the application.
+You can always sign up as a new user in the application.

+On successful sign up:
+1. You will be provided with your Customer ID corresponding to your account.
+Always note your Customer ID and keep it SAFE for further usage.
+2. Your dummy PII and account information would be created automatically.
+3. Default beneficiaries would be added in your account.
+4. Virtual money would be added in your account ranging from 1 to 5 lakh.

+### Existing User Bank Accounts
-You can use the following data for activities such as add beneficiary, funds transfer etc.
+Following data can be used to perform actions such as add beneficiary, funds transfer etc.
 | Account Holder | Account Number | IFSC Code |
 | -------------- | -------------- | ----------|
 | Rubal Jain | 149812733485 | IFSC00002 |